udippant/base-drafts/draft-ietf-quic-http.md

 # HTTP Framing Layer {#http-framing-layer}

 Frames are used on the control stream, request streams, and push streams.
-This section describes HTTP framing in QUIC.
+This section describes HTTP framing in QWIK.
 For a comparison with HTTP/2 frames, see {{h2-frames}}.

 ## Frame Layout